yaw277/slire/README.md

 Noteworthy here is that for this kind of custom data access, DB and collection names stay hidden as well as how a scope translates to a filter for reads and writes.

-Due to their DB-specific nature, the repository functions supporting native operations are not part of the DB-agnostic `SmartRepo` interface.
+Due to their DB-specific nature, the repository functions supporting native operations are not part of the DB-agnostic Slire interface.
 A future Firestore implementation may provide such helpers in a different fashion.
 Hiding scope filters may seem trivial and not worth the effort of encapsulating them in the repository instance.
 The value of this encapsulation will hopefully become more apparent when we look at [consistency features](#options) that no one really likes to reimplement again and again.

-You may have noticed that SmartRepo's CRUD operations borrow a lot from MongoDB's client API (for example, updates with set/unset, variants with bulk support, filter syntax).
+You may have noticed that Slire's CRUD operations borrow a lot from MongoDB's client API (for example, updates with set/unset, variants with bulk support, filter syntax).
 This is no coincidence as the MongoDB API is considered very clean in that regard, and should also work well with other DB implementations.

 !! consider moving somewhere else
-Finally, if you've been using `DocumentService` for most of your data access, you might wonder what a migration path to `SmartRepo` would look like.
+Finally, if you've been using `DocumentService` for most of your data access, you might wonder what a migration path to Slire would look like.
 You're probably thinking it's quite an effort since you've injected `DocumentService` instances all over the place and the interfaces aren't compatible.
 That's correct, and the "Recommended Usage Patterns" section explains why we think that injecting repository instances everywhere isn't a good idea in the first place.

-## Why SmartRepo?
+## Why Slire?

 It's fair to ask: "Why create another database abstraction library when so many already exist?"
 This question deserves a thoughtful response, especially given the abundance of ORMs (Object-Relational Mappers) and ODMs (Object-Document Mappers - we'll use "ORM" to refer to both throughout this section) in the Node.js ecosystem.